 The president is "concerned about particular states that automatically mail out ballots to every registered voter," Acting Deputy Secretary for the Department of Homeland Security Ken Cuccinelli told DW's Conflict Zone.

-The divergence in how Democrats and Republicans plan to vote this year will likely mean initially reported results from in-person voting will skew Republican, while later results from mail-in ballots will swing Democratic.
+The divergence in how Democrats and Republicans are voting this year means initially reported results from in-person voting often skew Republican, while later results from mail-in ballots often swing Democratic.

 "If it's lopsided enough, then oftentimes what we see is that the media call the election, and this year that would be dangerous in a number of states," said Goldenberg.

-At the time of writing, 365 legal cases about the election had been filed and both campaigns have amassed legal teams leading up to the election.
+Over 400 legal cases about the election were filed before November 3 and both campaigns amassed legal teams leading up to the vote.

 Most lawsuits about how the election is administered will be decided in state courts, according to Bruce Ackerman, a constitutional scholar and law professor at Yale Law School.